lorenzulrich/Sitegeist.LostInTranslation/README.md

       enabled: true

       #
-      # Translate all inline editable fields without further configuration.
+      # Translate all inline-editable fields without further configuration.
       #
-      # If this is disabled iline editables can be configured for translation by setting
+      # If this is disabled, inline editables can be configured for translation by setting
-      # `options.translateOnAdoption: true` for each property seperatly
+      # `options.translateOnAdoption: true` for each property separately
       #
       translateInlineEditables: true